sfilata/gitskills/README.md

 # gitskills
 this is a test repository
-Creating a branch is quick!
+Creating a new branch is quick and simple!